 This season's team finished 30-14 overall and won District 3-A and Region 2-A titles for the third year "For the first time since our district expanded to seven teams, we went undenoted Turner.

-Rams The game.
-"Being in the state racked up some some big-name baseball programs, too, including Hardin Valley Academy, the defending 2015 Class AAA state champion.
+The "As Vince Lombardi said, championship game for the noteworthy wins against in our success, but our had a player that has been some big-name baseball programs, too, including Hardin Valley Academy, the defending 2015 Class AAA state champion.
 GCA also knocked off Kingston, William Blount, Germantown, Goodpasture, Jackson Christian twice, Meigs County five times and Greenback (a Top 10 ranked team all season) twice.
-"This year took a complete team effort," stated Turner.
-"Obviously, my five "As Vince Lombardi said, championship game for the noteworthy wins against in our success, but our had a player that has been young guys definitely picked up the slack when the older guys were struggling."
+"This year took a complete team effort," stated young guys definitely picked up the slack when the older guys were struggling."
 The five college-bound seniors are third baseman Micah Wheeler (ETSU), first baseman Ross Ledford (Dyersburg State), catcher Hayden Coffman (Cumberland University), pitcher Nathan Atkinson (Milligan College) and pitcher/outfielder Justin Shaw (LMU).
-"This season, even though we were runner-up, was my most successful seniors played a large role year as a coach because I with me for three years finally accept Jesus Christ as his lord and savior," added Coach Turner.
+"This season, even though we were runner-up, with me for three years finally accept Jesus Christ as his lord and savior," added Coach Turner.
 "That is ultimately why I am here ... to introduce young men to the Gospel and show them what a real victory looks like.
 Take away all the wins and championships and replace them with young men that are on fire for God, and I consider that a true winning tradition."

-OTO BY CARLA PETERS Senior southpaw Justin Shaw pitches in the first inning for Grace Christian Academy in this season's Class A state championship game in Murfreesboro.
+Senior southpaw Justin Shaw pitches in the first inning for Grace Christian Academy in this season's Class A state championship game in Murfreesboro.
 Shaw worked the first four innings of an 8-3 loss to Scotts Hill.
 It was GCA's third straight appearance in the state baseball finals.
 Pilot Rocky Top League to open Wednesday night Cont. from page 2 "I don't know why the rest of them bother to show up anymore," he joked.